zettouz/esx_rpchat/README.md

-# esx_rpchat - Ascent Roleplay Modifications
+# Ascent Gaming Modified esx_rpchat

 ## Description
 This is a proximity chat script.
 With a few commands such as Twitter, OOC and Local Me